We Built a Predictable Meta Ads System for a Local Business

 The account was structured to favor prospecting, with retargeting playing a supporting role rather than driving scale.
 This ensured volume stayed healthy without creating overdependence on small, easily saturated audiences.

-We also paid close attention to where conversions were actually coming from—by audience, device, placement, and demographic—letting delivery decisions follow reality instead of assumptions.
+We also paid close attention to where conversions were actually coming from, by audience, device, placement, and demographic, letting delivery decisions follow data instead of assumptions.

 Execution Highlights